vislyhq/visly-state/website/docs/organisation.md

 ---
-title: Organising code
+title: Organizing code
-sidebar_label: Organising code
+sidebar_label: Organizing code
 ---

-Visly State doesn't care how you organize your state, selectors, and mutations.
-However we have discovered some patterns while building Visly which may be helpful to you as you adopt Visly State in your own applications.
+Visly State doesn't care how you organize your state, selectors, and mutations; however, we have discovered some patterns while building Visly which may be helpful to you in adopting Visly State.

-## Combinding local and remote state
+## Combining local and remote state

-Typically you want to have both local and remote state which depends on one another.
-For example your data models will be remote state synced to the server but you'll also have local state such as what item is currently selected by the use which you don't want to sync to the server but hich at the same time is dependant on what items exist in the data model.
-For this we rely on `combinedState` to combine the remote and local stores and write mutations and selectors which operate on this combined store.
+Typically, your local and remote state will depend on each another.
+For example, your data models will be remote state synced to the server, but you'll also have local state such as the ID of the item currently selected, which you don't want to sync to the server but which at the same time is dependant on what items exist in the data model.
+For this, we rely on `combinedState` to combine the remote and local states and write mutations and selectors which operate on this combined store.

 ```tsx
 import { syncedState } from '@visly/state'